Mukhmas: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Mukhmas had a population of 361, increasing in the 1931 census to 404 inhabitants, in 80 houses.

 In the 1945 statistics, Mukhmas had a population of 540 Muslims, and a land area of 13,479 dunams.
 Of this, 569 dunams were designated for plantations and irrigable land, 2,274 for cereals, while 28 dunams were built-up (urban) land.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Mukhmas came under Jordanian rule.

 The Jordanian census of 1961 found 774 inhabitants.

 Post 1967

 After the Six-Day War in 1967, Mukhmas has been under Israeli occupation.
 After the 1995 accords, 6.4% of the village land was classified as Area B, the remaining 93.6% as Area C.

 The Israelis have confiscated land in Mukhmas for its military bases, roads, and Israeli settlements, including Sha'ar Binyamin and Ma'ale Mikhmas.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 1,878 in 2006.
 In 2010, Israeli Settlers from Ofra and Migron uprooted several hundred olive trees owned by the people of Mukhmas.

-In 2011, Israeli settlers from the nearby settlement of Ma'ale Mikhmas set fire to about a hundred olive trees belonging to the people of Mukhmas.
+The village is subject to settler attacks, invasion of fields and pastures, destruction of trees and violence against residents.
+The Israeli authorities do not intervene to prevent these attacks and security personnel were witnessed participating in such attacks.
+In 2011, Israeli settlers from the nearby settlement of Ma'ale Mikhmas set fire to about a hundred olive trees belonging to the people of Mukhmas. in 2017 310 olive trees were uprooted.